 Tell Me a Story

 That pretty much sums up the resources you have when it comes to viewing and saving Instagram Stories.
-Your own stories are automatically archived for future use, but the Stories posted by other people are a little trickier.
+Your own stories archive for future use, but the Stories posted by other people are a little trickier.
 You can’t really see them once they expire, but you can save them while they’re active.
 Use a website made for saving IG Stories or a screen recorder on your mobile device.

 How often do you feel like saving a Story you see on Instagram?
 If you could easily view old Stories at will, do you think it would defeat the purpose of Stories altogether?
 Let us know what you think in the comments below.